 Yankee Doodle Dandy (1942), 126 minutes, D: Michael Curtiz

-A somewhat fictionalized rags-to-riches, All-American biography and musical - one of Hollywood's greatest musicals, and the highest-grossing film of the year.
-It tells of the legendary life of George M. Cohan in The Seven Little Foys (1955).
+A somewhat fictionalized rags-to-riches, All-American biography and grand musical - one of Hollywood's greatest musicals, and the highest-grossing film of the year.
+Notable for having its energetic tough-guy star, James Cagney, honored as the first Academy Award Oscar for Best Actor for a performance in a musical.
+Cagney reprised the role of George M. Cohan in The Seven Little Foys (1955).
 This film, mostly told in flashback, is about the legendary life of Cohan, the early 20th century vaudevillian song and dance (hoofer) man, prodigious Broadway playwright and songwriter (with at least three dozen-produced Broadway musical shows and more than 300 songs).
 Born on the 4th of July, immensely patriotic Cohan (James Cagney) relates his life story in flashback to President Franklin Delano Roosevelt (Captain Jack Young, only viewed from the back).
 He was a member of a vaudevillian family including his father Jerry (Walter Huston), mother Nellie (Rosemary DeCamp), and sister Josie (Jeanne Cagney).
 Through sheer determination and talent, he becomes the most famous performer, songwriter and screen writer (aka "the man who owned Broadway").
-With fancy footwork and memorable flag-waving tunes (such as "Over There," You're a Grand Old Flag," and "Yankee Doodle Dandy"), a film that helped to build World War II morale on the homefront.
-Notable for having its energetic tough-guy star, James Cagney, honored as the first Academy Award Oscar for Best Actor for a performance in a musical.
+With fancy footwork and memorable flag-waving tunes (such as "Over There," You're a Grand Old Flag," and "Yankee Doodle Dandy"), this was a film that helped to build World War II morale on the homefront.